Kairoproto/cnb-exchange-rate-vi/PRD.md

   - Ensure dropdowns are touch-friendly with large hit areas
   - Chart remains responsive with adjusted margins for smaller screens
   - Stack chart controls (currency selector, time range, chart type) into 2x2 grid on mobile
+  - Export button wraps to new line on mobile for better accessibility
+  - Export dropdown menu aligned properly on small screens